MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-holiday-schedule.md

 For example, if your service organization has an SLA to reply to email cases within two business days, you can create a holiday schedule and add it to your service calendar.
 Then, if a customer submits an email case on that holiday, your SLA is clear and is not affected by the holiday closure.

 > [!NOTE]
-> With the Customer Engagement apps, version 9.1 release, holiday schedule in service management is available in the Customer Service Hub based on Unified Interface experience.
+> With the Customer Engagement apps version 9.1 release, holiday schedule in service management is available in the Customer Service Hub based on Unified Interface experience.
 We recommend that you create and manage holiday schedules using the new experience.

 ## Create a holiday schedule  (Customer Service Hub)
 Follow these steps to create a new holiday schedule: